rajannpatel/ubuntupbx/README.md

     > 4. /bin/ed
     > ```

     Add the following lines at the bottom of the crontab file.
-Replace `example-bucket-name` with the name of your storage bucket on Google Cloud Storage.
+Replace `example-bucket-name` with the name of a Google Cloud Storage bucket in the same project as the virtual machine.

     ```bash
     @daily gcloud storage rsync /var/spool/asterisk/backup gs://example-bucket-name/backup --recursive